tmyymmt/Retractive-Scroll-Views-for-Android/README.md

 ### How to sync two views ###

 1. Use RetractiveHorizontalScrollView or extending [RetractiveHorizontalScrollView.][rhsv]
-2. Add a view to another view by [RetractiveHorizontalScrollView#RetractiveHorizontalScrollView(RetractiveHorizontalScrollView syncScrollView)][rhsvm]
+2. Add a view to another view by [RetractiveHorizontalScrollView#RetractiveHorizontalScrollView(RetractiveHorizontalScrollView syncScrollView)][rhsv]

 Sample code
 --------